Amelia Dyer: Baby Farming and Murder

 The Victorian era was a time of strict morality where decency and rectitude remained paramount and how one was perceived by others would be reflected in how you and your family would be treated by society.

-Women who’d had sex without due care, or had been abandoned by the father of the child, particularly those from respectable middle-class families would advertise for someone to take the child and care for them.
-They would pay for this service sometimes with a large one-off remuneration but more often than not on an ongoing basis.
+Women who’d had sex without due care or had been abandoned by the father of the child, particularly those from respectable middle-class families would advertise for someone to take the child and care for them.
+They would pay for this service sometimes with a large one-off remuneration but often on an ongoing basis.
 Once the transaction had been made the mother would, hopefully, return to her previous life as if nothing had happened.
-And there were many women willing to provide this service, some even chose it as a profession, and as is always the case some were diligent and some were not.
+And there were many women willing to provide this service, some even chose it as a profession, and as is always the case some were diligent, and some were not.
 One of the latter women was, Amelia Dyer.

 As a young woman Amelia trained as a corset maker and in 1861 moved into lodgings where she met and married 59 year old George Thomas.
 Whether marrying a man 35 years her senior was an attempt to find a father figure to replace her own father James, who had died two years earlier we will never know but to make it seem more respectable on the marriage certificate Amelia increased her age by six years while George reduced his by eleven.

 During the early years of their marriage Amelia worked as a nurse, a respected profession but one of long hours and hard work, and it was a midwife, Ellen Dane, who suggested an easier way of making money – Baby Farming.
 She told her that she should invite women who had conceived illegitimately and were in the advanced stage of pregnancy into her home where they could give birth.
 She would then, for a one-off payment, farm out their babies for adoption.

 Amelia did not act immediately on Ellen’s advice but had obviously absorbed it for having given birth to her own daughter and following her husband’s death in 1869, she left nursing and using her credentials as a carer established herself as a Baby Farmer.